-• Sub-national locations
+Sub-national location

 When published in the IATI format, two elements are expected.
 First, the subnational location should be specified in the description of the project or operation.
 Second, geo-coordinates must be provided to map the activity.
 These two elements are equally weighted to form the total weight of the sub-national indicator.